Sail0rSteve/Y0ussefElbag0ury/README.md

 - ### Hi there 👋, I am Youssef
-- #### Aspiring Cybersecurity Professional
+- ####  Cybersecurity Professional
 I am an aspiring Cybersecurity professional transitioning from a successful background in customer service and call center operations.
 My previous role equipped me with exceptional problem-solving skills, effective communication, and a customer-focused mindset, all of which I now bring to my journey into the world of cybersecurity.

--Currently, I hold the ISC2 Certified in Cybersecurity (CC) certification and have completed foundational courses in Cyber Defense, Networking Fundamentals, and System Security.
+- Currently, I hold the ISC2 Certified in Cybersecurity (CC) certification and have completed foundational courses in Cyber Defense, Networking Fundamentals, and System Security.
 My learning path includes hands-on practice on platforms like TryHackMe, where I am building practical skills in network security, threat analysis, and defensive strategies.

 <img src="https://tryhackme-badges.s3.amazonaws.com/Sail0rSteve.png" alt="Your Image Badge" />